hvillase/sonotexto/README.md

 n.boot
 ```

 5 In order to record the four Buffers write this line.
-You can write just one buffer or rewrite any buffer.
+You can write just one buffer or rewrite any buffer, 1 = true, 0 = false.

 ```
-n.rec(true, true, true, true)
+n.rec(1, 1, 1, 1)
 ```

 6 To listen the Buffers run this lines: